hassan-sd/manual-image-captioner/README.md

 # Usage
-* Download the prepacked application
+* Download the prepacked application from the releases section on the right
 * Run the application exe file which is a portable application for Windows only right now.